Meet Peggy Goucher: A Gentle Spirit with a Heart for Service

 Now, as Peggy settles into life at Renaissance Senior Living of Vero Beach, she looks forward to making new friends, building fresh connections, and embracing the possibilities of this new chapter.
 We are truly happy to welcome Peggy into our community and honored that she now calls Renaissance her home.

-Resident Spotlight banner with Helen Karroll and a smiling portrait on a blue background
+Resident Spotlight banner with Raymond J. Morris Jr. and a smiling portrait on a blue background